 Your Heart Disease Risk and Aspirin Therapy

-In men, daily aspirin therapy cut the risk of a first heart
+- In men, daily aspirin therapy cut the risk of a first by a third.

 High Risk Men and Women Who May Want Aspirin Therapy

 You're considered at high risk if you have:

 - A prior heart attack or caused by a blood clot